husobee/husobee.github.io/_posts/2015-06-19-common-lisp.markdown

 title: "common lisp"
 date: 2015-06-19 20:00:00
 categories: lisp new
+description: "Notes on starting to learn Common Lisp, and why I keep pushing myself to pick up new programming languages."
 ---

 I have decided recently to get into [common lisp][clisp].
 I have been walking my way through